Minke Whale Facts

 A typical lifespan lasts for 30-50 years, yet exceptional individuals have reached 60 years of age.

-They have a highly active personality and love to bow ride, and even to follow along beside boats.
+Individuals also have a highly active personality and love to bow ride, and even to follow along beside boats.